themintchoco/tp/docs/UserGuide.md

 Format: `session list`

+#### Editing a session: `session edit`

+Edits an existing session.

+Format: `student edit SESSION_ID [d/DATE] [sub/SUBJECT]`

+* Edits the session with the `SESSION_ID`.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Examples:
+*  `session edit 3 d/2025-04-11` Edits the date of the session with the ID 3 to be on `11 April 2025`.
+*  `session edit 2 d/2025-06-20 sub/Math` Edits the date and subject of the session with the ID 2 to be on `20 June 2025` with the subject `Math`.

 #### Searching for sessions: `session search`

 Finds sessions on a particular date or on a subject which matches any of the given keywords.